-Unfortunately, not everyone who needs emergency savings has enough — or any at all.
-A recent survey from Bankrate revealed that only 40% of respondents could cover a $1,000+ emergency expense with savings.
-Everyone else in need of emergency money would have to charge their emergency bills to a credit card, take out a personal loan, or find some other way to pay.
+Unfortunately, many people have no emergency fund.
+A recent survey from Bankrate revealed that only 40% of respondents could cover a $1,000 or more emergency expense with savings.
+Everyone else in need of emergency money would have to charge their bills to a credit card, take out a personal loan or find some other way to pay.

-With tax season wrapping up, you may want to consider throwing your refund into your emergency savings — then leaving it alone.
-The average federal tax refund in 2018 worked out to $2,899, while the average 2019 refund (for last year’s tax season) is still $1,949 so far this year.
+With tax season extending to July 15 in 2020, you may want to consider throwing your refund into your emergency savings — then leaving it alone.
+The average federal tax refund in 2019 worked out to $2,869.
+And besides the refund, you’re probably due an economic stimulus payment of $1,200 from the CARES Act.

 That may not be enough to solve all your financial problems, but it’s a good start.
-Here are some of the ways saving your refund could leave you better off in 2019 and beyond.
+Here are some of the ways saving your refund and stimulus check could leave you better off in 2020 and beyond.

-“It takes discipline to save money that you were not expecting to receive, but in the long run, saving your tax refund reduces your stress because it will help ensure that you have a financial cushion to cover an emergency without hurting your budget or racking up credit card debt,” he said.
+“It takes discipline to save money that you were not expecting to receive, but in the long run, saving your tax refund reduces your stress because it will help ensure that you have a financial cushion to cover an emergency without hurting your budget or racking up credit card debt,” Kirlew says.

 Even if your tax refund is only $1,000, having that money set aside could help you sleep easier.
 And when the next random expense comes along, you won’t have to panic or turn to an emergency loan.

 Financial planner R.J.
 Weiss says one major concept in behavior science is the concept of willpower depletion — the idea that we have a limited amount of self-control which gets used the more decisions we make.
 In other words, making one good decision is easier than making multiple small decisions, he says.